 It could be right for people who rarely drive.
 You need car insurance whether you drive five miles a week or 500.
 If your car spends more time in your driveway than it does on the road, you could save money by choosing the minimum amount of car insurance.
-Generally speaking, that's because the less you drive, the less likely you are to be involved in an accident and file a claim (and the greater your chances of being eligible for a low mileage discount!).
+Generally speaking, that's because the less you drive, the less likely you are to be involved in an accident and file a claim.

 Is Minimum Auto Insurance Right For Everyone?

 So, should you buy minimum auto insurance?
 There's no “one size fits all” answer.
 In the end, the "right" amount of car insurance varies from driver to driver and state to state.
 If you're looking to lower your rates but not your coverage, talk to an agent about changing your deductible.
 You may be able to save money on your premium by choosing the highest deductible you can afford, or by paying more money up front.

 Friendly Direct Auto Insurance agents are available online, over the phone, and in-person to help you understand minimum auto insurance.
 Call 1-877-GO-DIRECT (1-877-463-4732), get a minimum auto insurance quote online, or come in to a Direct Auto location near you to learn more!

 Learn about coverages, rates, terms and get links to the details that matter to you.View Article